openvinotoolkit/open_model_zoo/models/public/densenet-121-tf/densenet-121-tf.md

 ### Original model

 Floating point values in range [0, 1], which represent probabilities for classes in dataset.
-Name: `densenet121/predictions/Reshape_1`.
+Name - `densenet121/predictions/Reshape_1`.

 ### Converted model

 Floating point values in range [0, 1], which represent probabilities for classes in dataset.
-Name: `densenet121/predictions/Reshape_1/Transpose`, shape: [1, 1, 1, 1000].
+Name - `densenet121/predictions/Reshape_1/Transpose`, shape - [1, 1, 1, 1000].

 ## Legal Information